secrettoad/kubeflow/README.md

 ## Code Sample

-The code for this pipeline resides in https://github.com/secrettoad/kubeflow/blob/main/multifamily_pricing/main.py
+The python code for this pipeline resides in https://github.com/secrettoad/kubeflow/blob/main/multifamily_pricing/main.py

 To run the pipeline, call the `run_pricing_pipeline` function within `main.py`